- Gastroesophageal reflux (GERD)

-- Swallowing substances that harm the lining of the esophagus, such as household cleaners, lye, disc batteries, or battery acid
+- Swallowing substances that harm the lining of the esophagus.
+These may include household cleaners, lye, disc batteries, or battery acid.

 - Treatment of esophageal varices

-Benign esophageal stricture is a narrowing of the esophagus (the tube from the mouth to the stomach) that causes swallowing difficulties.
+Benign esophageal stricture is a narrowing of the esophagus (the tube from the mouth to the stomach).
+It causes swallowing difficulties.

-Benign means that it is not caused by cancer of esophagus.
+Benign means that it is not caused by cancer of the esophagus.

 Esophageal stricture can be caused by:

 Proton pump inhibitors (acid-blocking medicines) can keep a peptic stricture from returning.
-Surgical treatment is rarely needed.
+Surgery is rarely needed.

-The stricture recur in the future.
+The stricture may come back in the future.
 This would require a repeat dilation.

-Swallowing difficulties may keep you from getting enough fluids and nutrients.
-Solid food, especially meat, can get stuck above the stricture and endoscopy would be needed to remove it.
+Swallowing problems may keep you from getting enough fluids and nutrients.
+Solid food, especially meat, can get stuck above the stricture.
+If this happens, endoscopy would be needed to remove the lodged food.

-There is also an increased risk (with regurgitation) of having food, fluid, or vomit enter the lungs and cause choking or aspiration pneumonia.
+There is also a higher risk of having food, fluid, or vomit enter the lungs with regurgitation.
+This can cause choking or aspiration pneumonia.

-Call your health care provider if swallowing problems do not go away.
+Call your health care provider if you have swallowing problems that do not go away.

-Use safety measures to avoid swallowing corrosive substances.
-Keep dangerous products out of the reach of children.
+Use safety measures to avoid swallowing substances that can harm your esophagus.
+Keep dangerous chemicals out of the reach of children.
 See your doctor if you have GERD.

 Ginsberg GG, Pfau PR.
 Foreign bodies, bezoards, and caustic ingestions.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier;2010:chap 25.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 25.

 - Review date: